rbrahier17/hrnet-next/README.md

 ## Introduction

 HRnet is an internal web application developed by WealthHealth company, designed for employee record management.
-This is a redesign of the old application that previously utilized jQuery.
+This project is a redesign of the old application that previously used jQuery.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Components

 The objective was to convert the old jQuery plugins into more efficient and less bug-prone React components.
 At this stage, only the component for displaying data tables has been fully developed in-house ([react-data-tables-plugin](https://github.com/rbrahier17/react-data-tables-plugin)), while the other components are sourced from the [shadcn/ui](https://ui.shadcn.com/) library, which provides a collection of modern, customizable, and open-source React components.

+## Features

+The HRnet application integrates two main pages:

+### Homepage

+The homepage displays a form for adding a new employee to the database.
+Users can fill in the necessary information and submit the form.

+### 'Employee-list' Page

+The 'employee-list' page allows users to view the complete list of added employees.

 ## Getting Started